Are we watching a classic World Series in the making?

 HOUSTON -- So, we're back where we started.
 The World Series is all tied up.
 Clayton Kershaw will be pitching against Dallas Keuchel.
-And everyone is worried about the Houston Astros bullpen.
+And everyone is worried about the Houston Astros' bullpen.

 How we got here is another matter, however.
-We’ve had four games, all close and tense at various points, with heroes and goats and dramatic home runs -- and we have a chance to have a World Series to remember.
+We've had four games, all close and tense at various points, with heroes and goats and dramatic home runs -- and we have a chance to have a World Series to remember.
 Of course, that depends on what happens these final two or three games.
-I don’t think a World Series has to go seven games to be an all-timer, but it does have to go six, and it has to have a couple signature moments or games.
+I don't think a World Series has to go seven games to be an all-timer, but it does have to go six, and it has to have a couple of signature moments or games.

 In my book, the greatest World Series ever played was in 1991, when the Twins beat the Braves in seven games (with apologies to 1975).
 Just last year, we had a final game for the ages.
-So let's compare what's unfurled so far this year to what happened in 1991 and in 2016 to see if we're on track for something special.
+So let's compare what has unfurled so far this year to what happened in 1991 and in 2016 to see if we're on track for something special.

 Here's my system.
 Each game is rated on a 1 to 5 scale: